 - Mood disorders

-You can help prevent suicide by learning the warning signs.
-The following signs may mean that someone is at risk for suicide:
+You can help prevent suicide by recognizing the following behavioral changes, which may mean an individual is at risk for suicide:

 - Talking about wanting to die

 - Looking for a way to kill themselves

 - Talking about feeling hopeless, trapped, or having no reason to live